a1v0/king-size-homer/README.md

 # King-Size Homer

-Web app that, for the time being, simulates Homer Simpson's work-from-home computer terminal, as seen in the Season 7 episode of _The Simpsons_, "King-Size Homer".
+Simple game based on Homer Simpson's work-from-home computer terminal, as seen in the Season 7 episode of _The Simpsons_, "King-Size Homer".

 I will be writing it using Svelte and TypeScript.

+Due to me being new to the whole HTML canvas game thing, this game won't have a mobile-friendly version (for now).

+## General concept

+The bird bobs down when the player "presses the Any key", while the `Y` and `N` keys move from left to right independently, bumping into each other, thereby reversing direction.

+The aim is to press `Y` every time.
+If one accidentally presses `N`, the text on the screen changes to something like "Venting prevents explosion.
+Are you sure you want to avoid it?", thereby making `N` the correct answer until the text changes back to default.
+You lose if you press `Y` at this point.

+There will be some points scored along the way, and probably some increasing of speed of the letters as the game progresses.

+**Potential special features:** a third key appears sometimes, called Tab, which you can peck to earn bonus points.

 ## To-do